ReichertL/Student-Code-Testing-Pipeline/CProgrammierung/eval_pipline/Readme.md

 Set the maximal possible grade for this excersie to 2:
 The grading for the C project is as follows:

-   - 0=not passed
+   - 0 = not passed
-   - 1=submission passed
+   - 1 = submission passed
-   - 2= abtestat passed
+   - 2 = submission and oral exam passed

 Retrieve the course ID, submission ID and ID of the account that sould be used by the pipline for logging  into Moodle.
 This can be done by opening the respective page in the web browser an copying the Id from the url.